 Additionally, there are several indicators that are unchanged conceptually, but are not directly comparable to previous years due to improvements in how they are measured or a switch to more up-to-date sources.
 As a result, the 2016 Index is stronger but the results are not comparable to either 2015 or earlier results.
-We look forward to sharing recalculated versions of the 2015 data using the 2016 methodology in the future.

 What does the 2016 Global Social Progress Index tell us?

 As expected, there is a broad correlation between economic development and social progress: Finland is on top and Central African Republic at the bottom of the overall rankings.
 However, there are big differences in social progress for countries at similar income levels.
 And even for countries that score well, the granularity of our model means that key challenges ahead are highlighted.

 We find that social progress is not completely explained by economic success.
 For example:

 The Index demonstrates that economic growth is not sufficient for social progress.
 Countries and communities that want better lives for their citizens need to go beyond economic growth alone in designing their development strategies.